Doha Film Institute

 Najiba Noori

-NAJIBA NOORI (author, director) was born in 1995 in Bamiyan, Afghanistan.
+Najiba Noori was born in 1995 in Bamiyan, Afghanistan.
 She began working for media organisations as a volunteer when she was just 15.
-She has participated in several workshops for photography and filmmaking in Kabul, Afghanistan.
-She has made reports and photo stories for various organisations and agencies, including the AFP, Huffington Post, MSF, FMIC, NRC and UN Women in Afgha
+She has made reports and photo stories for various agencies, including the AFP, Huffington Post, MSF, FMIC, NRC and UN Women in Afghanistan.
+She participated in the Close-Up program 2020-2021 and in IDFA Academy 2022.
+She joined AFP as a video journalist in 2019.
+In